 Blog Header Logo

-The Main Causes of Pool Evaporation
+The Main Causes of Pool Water Evaporation

 Did you know that swimming pools lose about a quarter of an inch of water each day?
 Additionally, variations in wind intensity, humidity and sunlight can drastically increase these water loss rates.

 You may look at your pool at some point and notice that the water level looks lower than usual.
 What could be the issue?
-More than likely this is the result of pool evaporation.
+More than likely, this is the result of pool evaporation.
 But how can you be so sure?
-We’ve compiled a list of water evaporation causes that you might find helpful in determining the cause of your pool water loss--as well as a helpful way to keep the water inside your pool from disappearing.
+We’ve compiled a list of water evaporation causes that you might find helpful in determining the cause of your pool water loss — as well as a helpful way to keep the water inside your pool from disappearing.

 Lack of Humidity